danielberigoi/react-topics/README.md

 ## Summary

-Provides the ability to subscribe a component to multiple topics, and to push notifications to multiple topics.
+Provides the ability to subscribe and push notifications to separate topics.

 ## Disclaimer
 This is an abstraction over the React `context` API.
 This is not a replacement for any state-management libraries like `redux`.
 Although the result is similar, the purpose here is to simplify the boilerplate work as much as possible.